Zeyne, Gülnar: History

-Sheik Ali Semerkandi (Ali of Semerkand) is an important figure of Zeyne history.
-He was a Muslim religious leader in Semerkand (modern Uzbekistan) According to legend, he travelled to Anatolia and settled in Zeyne in 1434.
+Sheik Ali Semerkandi (Ali of Samarkand) is an important figure of Zeyne history.
+He was a Muslim religious leader in Samarkand (modern Uzbekistan) According to legend, he travelled to Anatolia and settled in Zeyne in 1434.
 He stayed in Zeyne and Karaman for the rest of his life and died in Zeyne in 1457.
 A mosque had been built next to his tomb in Zeyne.
 There is a spring just east of the town where very old monumental trees (Anıt ağaçlar) have been grown.
 According to mythology that spring was created by Ali Semarkandi.

 Economy

 The town is a typical agricultural town.
 Olives and various fruits like apricots, figs and grapes are produced.
 Dairying is also an important economic activity.